jakkritz/jupyter-lab-server/README.md

 ## Start the container
 To start run `docker-compose up -d` in the repo directory.

+## Access the jupyter-lab
+Jupyter-lab can be found under the following path http://localhost:8889/

 ## Stop the container
 To stop run `docker-compose down` in the repo directory.